 Associate Editor, together with a completed copy of the Declaration and Copyright

 - Professor Barry Fuller, Royal Free & UCL Medical School, Department of Surgery, London NW3 2QG.
 Email: email@example.com

 - Prof H.W.
 Pritchard, Royal Botanic Gardens Kew, Wakehurst Place, West Sussex, UK

 - Prof F Engelman, IRD, Montpelier, France

-- Dr Wendell Sun, New Jersey, USA
+- Dr Wendell Sun, Shanghai, China

 A free .pdf file will be sent to the author marked by an asterisk*.
 Additional printed reprints can be purchased by

 completion of the order form enclosed with the manuscript acceptance notice.
 Requests for reprints cannot be accepted after publication of the article.